APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   o  Case 4: A non-DNSSEC-Validating resolver will respond with an A
+   o  nonV: A non-DNSSEC-Validating resolver will respond with an A
       record response for "is-ta", an A record response for "not-ta" and an A record response for the invalid name.